Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 The GPU version requires the extra memory transaction between host and device, which is labelled as "DH Memory". \cref{fig:kernel_saturation_gpu} shows the function performance on GPU with one stream for both grids with 10,000 calculations.
 It can be observed that except for the "LU Total", the other tasks can saturate the GPU resources with small batch size, thus it is insensitive to the change of the batch size for both grids.
 Comparing to the the best CPU performance, the "\ac{FP}" function achieved the average improvement among x5-6.

-\cref{fig:batchsize_numdev_numstream} shows the improvement with the usage of CUDA concurrency with stream and multi GPUs on different batch sizes.
+\cref{fig:batchsize_numdev_numstream} shows the improvement with the usage of CUDA concurrency with stream and multi GPUs on different batch sizes with case2869pegase.
 The test case with batch size 512 and 1 stream is used as base line scenario.
 With the multiple streams on one GPU, an improvement due to the hiding the memory transaction between host and device can be observed with all batch sizes.
 When the batch size is small, the improvement is higher which is related to the potential of kernel overlapping.
 When two GPUs are available, an acceleration of around factor x2 can be observed.
 However, due to the imbalanced computation load distribution among GPUs and streams.
-With some stream/GPU undertakes more tasks than the others, the improvement of the overall execution time varies.
+With specific stream/GPU undertakes more tasks than the others, the improvement of the overall execution time varies.
 Using batch size 2048 as an example, when executing 10,000 \ac{PF}s, 4x2048 tasks are equally distributed, while one GPU/Stream have to execute the 1808 leftovers.

-\subsection{Benchmarking Result of the integrated parallel PF-solver}
+\subsection{Benchmarking result of the integrated parallel PF-solver}

 The benchmarking result of running 10,000 \ac{PF}s of multiple grids with same $Y_{bus}$ is listed in \cref{tab:final_benchmarking}.
 The parallel \ac{PF}-solver is integrated in pandapower.
 Besides case2869pegase and IEEE case300, further standard grids "IEEE case118", "case1354pegase" and "case9241pegase" available in pandapower are utilized to evaluate the performance under different grid dimensions.
-As well as three grids from the SimBench open-source data set\cite{C.Spalthoff.2019}, which was recreated to represent the characteristics of real German grid and contains realistic time series data for loads and \ac{DER}s, are used for benchmark.
-These are "sb mv-lv", "sb hv-mv", "sb ehv-hv" with 109, 1665 and 713 buses respectively.
-With multiple performance optimizations especially the creation of \ac{JM}, pandapower gives already better performance comparing to matpower \cite{Thurner.2018, Schafer.}, thus the baseline case is performed with \ac{PF}-function of pandapower named "newtonpf", which is not parallelized and used SuperLU as linear system solver.
+As well as three grids from the SimBench open-source dataset\cite{Meinecke.2020}, which was recreated to represent the characteristics of real German grid and contains realistic time series data for loads and \ac{DER}s, are used for benchmark.
+The dataset contains yearly time series of 15-minutes resolution (35040 total time steps), the first 10,000 time steps are used.
+With multiple performance optimizations especially the creation of \ac{JM}, pandapower gives already better performance comparing to MATPOWER \cite{Thurner.2018,Schafer.}, thus the baseline case is performed with \ac{PF}-function of pandapower named "newtonpf", which is not parallelized and used SuperLU as linear system solver.